 Section II has shown that our model is consistent with empirical evidence.
 The U.S.-Mexican intra-industry trade was extensive, and the correlation between the U.S.-Mexican IIT and the relative wage of high-skilled labor was high, over 0.98, in both U.S. and Mexican manufacturing industries during the period 1980-1994.
-The variety-skill complementarity is an innocuous assumption as shown by the facts about U.S. production organization, and the rise in the relative wage of high-skill intensive good, which is also consistent with the observed fact in the U.S.
+The variety-skill complementarity is an innocuous assumption as shown by the facts about U.S. production organization, and the rise in the relative wage of high skill can happen without the rise in the relative price of high-skill intensive good, which is also consistent with the observed fact in the U.S.